A combinatorial proof of a symmetry for a refinement of the Narayana numbers: Introduction

-This paper is structured as follows.
-In Section \ref{explicit_solution}, we present an algebraic proof (using generating functions) for the explicit formula in Theorem \ref{t-explicit}.
-Readers who are only interested in combinatorial proofs may skip to Section \ref{preliminaries}, which reviews background material needed for our combinatorial proofs.
-In Section \ref{combinatorial_proofs}, we present a combinatorial proof for Theorem ~\ref{th:relationNandW} as well as a variant of Theorem ~\ref{th:relationNandW} for the numbers $w_{2k-1,k,m}$.
-Section \ref{s-generalized} provides a combinatorial proof of Theorem ~\ref{t-explicit} and presents generalizations of various results, including our generalized formula relating the $w_{n,k,m}$ to generalized Narayana numbers as well as results on the numbers $w_{n, k_{1}, k_{2}, \ldots, k_{r}}$.
-We conclude in Section \ref{polynomials} with some investigation of the polynomials $W_{n,k}(t)= \sum_{m=0}^k w_{n,k,m} t^m$, including real-rootedness and $\gamma$-positivity results, as well as a symmetric decomposition.
-Several conjectures on the polynomials $W_{n,k}(t)$ and their symmetric decomposition are given.
+\item In Section \ref{s-generalized}, we establish a more general formula relating the numbers $w_{n,k,m}$ to the generalized Narayana numbers.

+\item We conclude in Section \ref{polynomials} with some investigation of the polynomials including real-rootedness and $\gamma$-positivity results, as well as a symmetric decomposition.
+Several conjectures on the polynomials $W_{n,k}(t)$ and their symmetric decomposition are given. \end{itemize}